lucagattoni/wordcloud-v2/README.md

 ## Milestones

 ### Release 0.1
-- <s>Initial version for testing WordCloud library only</s> DONE!
+- [X] Initial version for testing WordCloud library only

 ### Release 0.2
-- <s>Create a baseline version of WC2 that use TF-ID for choosing the words</s> DONE!
+- [X]Create a baseline version of WC2 that use TF-ID for choosing the words

 ### Release 0.3
-- Add ML pre-trained model based on Bert to extract meanful correlations
+- [X] Add ML pre-trained model based on Bert to extract meanful correlations

 ### Release 0.4
+- [ ] Refine the model
+- [ ] Add stemming
-- Add white/black listing functionalites
+- [ ] white/black listing functionalites

 ### Release 1.0
 - First official release